 We hope you will join us for the GIA Narrative Change Series!

-On Thursday, May 2, 2019 we hosted a webinar featuring Vanessa Camarena-Arredondo, Beloved Community Fund program officer, Akonadi Foundation, and Rinku Sen, writer and political strategist.
+On Thursday, May 2, 2019 we hosted Arts Funding, Storytelling, and the Importance of Narrative Change.
+This webinar featured Vanessa Camarena-Arredondo, Beloved Community Fund program officer, Akonadi Foundation, and Rinku Sen, writer and political strategist.
 They discussed the national discourse around narrative change and how funders can take action.